Form Matters: Top 5 Moves Performed Improperly (Videos)

-The gym can be particularly intimidating if you’re attempting moves you’ve never done before, especially with the constant worry you aren’t using correct technique.
+The gym can be particularly intimidating if you’re attempting moves you’ve never done before, especially with the constant worry you aren’t using the correct technique.

 Many gym-goers have trouble perfecting their technique when exercising.
 Several moves specifically tend to be the culprits of improper form:

-Not only will perfecting these moves lead to better results, it will also help prevent unnecessary injuries from occurring.
+Not only will perfecting these moves lead to better results, but it will also help prevent unnecessary injuries from occurring.

 #1 – Mastering the Squat